openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/proctored_exams.rst

    * - Column
      - Description
-   * - Created
+   * - User/Email
-     - The date and time that the learner agreed to take the exam as proctored and was assigned an exam code
+     - The username or email address that identifies the learner taking the proctored exam.
-   * - Modified
+   * - Exam Name
+     - The name of the proctored exam in the courseware.
-     - ?
+   * - Allowed Time
+     - The amount of time in minutes that this learner was allotted for completing the exam.
+   * - Is Sample Attempt
+     - Indicates whether this exam attempt was for a practice exam.
    * - Started At
      - The date and time that the learner started to take the proctored exam.
-   * - Exam Name
-     - The name of the proctored exam in the courseware.
-   * - User/Email
-     - The username or email address that identifies the learner taking the proctored exam.
    * - Completed At
      - The date and time that the learner completed the proctored exam.
-   * - External ID
-     - ?
-   * - Allowed Time
-     - The time in hours and minutes (?) that this learner was allowed to complete the exam.
    * - Status
      - The status of the proctoring session review.
 Possible values are ``created``, ``ready to start``, ``started``, ``timed out``, ``completed``, ``submitted``, ``verified``, ``rejected``, and ``error``.
 For an explanation of each status, see the table below.
-   * - Attempt Code
-     - The unique code that was assigned to this learner for the proctored exam.
-   * - Is Sample Attempt
-     - Indicates whether this exam attempt was for a practice exam.
-   * - Last Poll Time
-     - ?
-   * - Last Poll IP Address
-     - ?

 The following table describes the possible values in the Status column.